ibm-cloud-docs/containers/cs_ingress.md

 2. Configure your domain to route incoming network traffic to the IBM-provided ALB.
 Choose between these options:
     -   Define an alias for your custom domain by specifying the IBM-provided domain as a Canonical Name record (CNAME).
 To find the IBM-provided Ingress domain, run `bx cs cluster-get <cluster_name>` and look for the **Ingress subdomain** field.
     -   Map your custom domain to the portable public IP address of the IBM-provided ALB by adding the IP address as a record.
 To find the portable public IP address of the ALB, run `bx cs alb-get <public_alb_ID>`.
 3. Either import or create a TLS certificate and key secret.
-If you are using a wildcard domain, ensure you import or create a wildcard certificate.
+If you are using a wildcard domain, ensure that you import or create a wildcard certificate.
     * If a TLS certificate is stored in {{site.data.keyword.cloudcerts_long_notm}} that you want to use, you can import its associated secret into your cluster by running the following command:

       ```